SIMPler realisation of Scalar Dark Matter: Thermal freeze out of Dark Matter in SIMP framework

 The very idea of thermal freeze-out of DM is based on the assumption that the DM was in thermal and chemical equilibrium in early universe.
 As the universe expands with Hubble rate ($\mathcal{H}$), at a particular epoch the interaction rate of the DM ($\Gamma$) falls below the rate of expansion ($\mathcal{H}$)~\cite{Kolb} i.e.

-and the DM freezes out from thermal equilibrium to yield relic density.
-A successful DM model must yield relic density as observed in Cosmic Microwave Background (CMB) data for example, given by PLANCK ~\cite{Ade:2015xua}: \bea 0.1177~\leq \Omega_{{\textrm{DM}}} h^2 \leq ~0.1221, \eea where $\Omega_{{\textrm{DM}}}=\rho_{DM}/\rho_c$ is the cosmological DM density scaled with respect to critical density $\rho_c=3\mathcal{H}^2/(8\pi G_N)$, with $G_N$ denoting Newton's gravitational constant~\cite{Kolb}.
+and the DM freezes out from equilibrium, to yield a constant DM number density in co moving volume, known as relic density.
+A successful DM model must yield correct relic density as observed in Cosmic Microwave Background (CMB) data for example, given by PLANCK ~\cite{Ade:2015xua}: \bea 0.1177~\leq \Omega_{{\textrm{DM}}} h^2 \leq ~0.1221, \eea where $\Omega_{{\textrm{DM}}}=\rho_{\rm DM}/\rho_c$ is the cosmological DM density scaled with respect to critical density $\rho_c=3\mathcal{H}^2/(8\pi G_N)$, with $G_N$ denoting Newton's gravitational constant~\cite{Kolb}.
 The phenomena of freeze-out or thermal decoupling happens when the temperature of the thermal bath falls (roughly) below the mass of the DM particle.
-The number density of the DM after freeze-out depends on its interaction rate ($\Gamma$), which in turn depends on DM mass and coupling(s) to the visible sector when the depletion in DM number density occurs via annihilation to SM particles.
-The BEQ that describes the thermal freeze-out of a DM species, is described in terms of the time evolution of the DM phase space distribution $f(\textbf{r},\textbf{p},t)$ through ~\cite{Kolb}:
+The number density of the DM after freeze-out depends on its interaction rate ($\Gamma$), which in turn depends on DM mass and coupling(s) to the visible sector.
+The BEQ that governs the thermal freeze-out of DM species, is described as time evolution of the DM phase space distribution function $f(\textbf{r},\textbf{p},t)$ through ~\cite{Kolb}:

-where $\hat{\mathcal{L}}[f]$ is the Lioville operator describing the change in $f$ with time, while $\hat{\mathcal{C}}(f)$ denotes the change in $f$ through collision.
-Left hand side of the above equation remains unchanged in a homogeneous and isotropic universe (governed by Friedman-Robertson-Walker metric)\footnote {~which also dictates $f(\textbf{r},\textbf{p},t) \to f(E,t)$.}, while different possibilities of DM collision term $\hat{\mathcal{C}}(f)$ can yield different possibilities of DM freeze-out and relic density, as we elaborate here.
+where $\hat{\mathcal{L}}[f]$ is the Liouville operator describing the change in $f$ with time, while $\hat{\mathcal{C}}(f)$ denotes the change in $f$ through collision.
+Left hand side of the above equation remains unchanged in a homogeneous and isotropic universe (governed by Friedman-Robertson-Walker metric) \footnote {~which also dictates $f(\textbf{r},P,t) \to f(E,t)$.}, while different possibilities of DM collision term $\hat{\mathcal{C}}(f)$ can yield different possibilities of DM freeze-out and relic density, as we elaborate here.
 The simplest realisation for the collision term $\hat{\mathcal{C}}(f)$ is obtained when two DM particles annihilate to two SM particles following the cartoon in Fig.~\ref{fig:2-2-WIMP}.

-This is a standard number changing process for DM to yield WIMP like solution, which dictates that DM better have annihilation cross-section of the strength of weak interactions to justify the observed relic density.
-The BEQ describing such $2_{DM} \to 2_{SM}$ process can be written in terms of DM number density $n=(g/(2\pi)^{3})\int d^3p~f(E,t)$ as~\cite{Kolb}:
+This is a standard number changing process for DM to yield WIMP like solution, which dictates that DM have annihilation cross-section of weak interactions strength to justify the observed relic density.
+The BEQ describing $2_{\rm DM} \to 2_{\rm SM}$ process can be written in terms of DM number density $n=(g_{\rm DM}/(2\pi)^{3})\int d^{3}P~f_{\rm DM}(E,t)$ as~\cite{Kolb}: